fission/environments/jvm/README.md

 ## Java and JVM builder

-JVM environment builder is based on OpenJDK8 and Maven 3.5.4 version.
+JVM environment builder is based on OpenJDK22 built by Eclipse Temurin and Maven 3.9.9 version.
 The default build command runs `mvn clean package` and uses the target/*with-dependencies.jar file for function.
 The default build command can be overridden as long as the uber jar file is copied to ${DEPLOY_PKG}.